Earby: History

 From 1909 to 1974, Earby formed an urban district.
-Since 1974 Earby has been in the West Craven area of Pendle, has a town council, and is part of the West Craven Area Committee on Pendle Borough Council.
+Since 1974, Earby has been in the West Craven area of Pendle, has a town council and is part of the West Craven Area Committee on Pendle Borough Council.

-Nearby places include Thornton in Craven and Barnoldswick.

-Earby also had its own railway station, but it was closed in 1970.
-The station was an interchange with the small branch to Barnoldswick.
-It has a daily bus service (280) between Preston and Skipton operated by Stagecoach together with a daily bus service (M5) from Barnoldswick to Burnley provided by The Burnley Bus Company (Transdev)'.

-The Yorkshire Dales Lead Mining Museum was based in the old Grade II* listed Grammar School building.
-This closed in January 2016.
-The Robert Windle's Foundation, a charity established in the 1600s, and original owners of the building have now taken back control and are working to establish a community hub and café for the benefit of the residents of the locality.
+The Yorkshire Dales Lead Mining Museum was based in the old Grade II* listed Grammar School building; it closed in January 2016.
+The Robert Windle's Foundation, a charity established in the 1600s and original owners of the building, have now taken back control and are working to establish a community hub and café for the benefit of the residents of the locality.

+Transport

+The town has a daily bus service (280) between Preston and Skipton, operated by Stagecoach Merseyside & South Lancashire, together with a daily bus service (M5) from Barnoldswick to Burnley provided by the Burnley Bus Company.

+Earby railway station once served the town on a route between Colne and Skipton, but it was closed in 1970.
+The station was an interchange with a small branch to Barnoldswick, which closed five years earlier.
+Passengers must now travel via Skipton for trains serving North and West Yorkshire or via Colne/Clitheroe for trains serving Lancashire; services are operated by Northern Trains.